-Laboratory experiments illustrating modern concepts in the biological sciences, with special emphasis on cell biology and general physiology.
-(0-3) Taught by: Darrell Vodopich.1106 Modern Concepts of Bioscience Laboratory
+Laboratory experiments illustrating modern concepts in the biological sciences, with emphasis on cell biology, metabolism, and genetics.
+(0-3)1106 Modern Concepts of Bioscience Laboratory

 Prerequisite(s): BIO 1306 or concurrent enrollment.

-Laboratory experiments illustrating modern concepts of biological sciences, with emphasis on morphology, genetics, and ecology.
-(0-3) Taught by: Darrell Vodopich.
+Laboratory experiments illustrating modern concepts of biological sciences, with emphasis on morphology, general physiology, and ecology.
+(0-3)

 Prerequisite(s): Consent of instructor and department chair.

 For undergraduates who wish to study individual topics not available in formal courses of the department.
 Directed reading, independent study or research, supervised library, laboratory or fieldwork, or presentation of material.
-Open to all undergraduates.
-Prior to registration the student will choose a project, which must be approved by the director.
+Open project, which must be approved by the director.
 May be repeated once when different topics are studied.
-Taught by: All Professors

 A continuation of the study of biological concepts, with emphasis on morphology, genetics, and ecology.
 Required of all biology majors.
 (3-0)